-9. Physical Contact, Personal Privacy and Personal Care
+8 Physical Contact, Personal Privacy and Personal Care

-- 9.1.
-There are occasions when it is entirely appropriate and proper for employees to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role and in relation to the pupil's individual needs and any agreed care plan.
+8.1 There are occasions when it is entirely appropriate and proper for employees to have physical contact with pupils, but it is crucial that they only do so in ways appropriate to their professional role and in relation to the pupil's individual needs and any agreed care plan.
 When physical contact is made with pupils this should be in response to their needs at the time, of limited duration and appropriate given their age, stage of development, gender, ethnicity, culture and background.
 Employees must use their professional judgement at all times.
-It is not possible to be specific about the appropriateness of each physical contact, since an action that is appropriate with one pupil in one set of circumstances may be inappropriate in another, or with a different pupil. - 9.2.
-Physical contact should never be secretive or casual, or for the gratification of the adult, or represent a misuse of authority.
-Adults should never touch a pupil in a way which may be considered indecent.
-If an adult believes that an action could be misinterpreted, the incident and circumstances should be reported as soon as possible to the manager and recorded in the School's incident book, and, if appropriate, a copy placed on the pupil's file.
+It is not possible to be specific about the appropriateness of each physical contact, since an action that is appropriate with one pupil in one set of circumstances may be inappropriate in another, or with a different pupil.